COURSE INTRODUCTION AND APPLICATION INFORMATION

 Week Subjects Required Materials

-9 International Criminal Court (ICC)- Basic legal texts and tools The Rome Statute; The Rules of Procedure and Evidence; The Elements of Crimes; The Regulations of the Court; The Agreement on the Privileges and Immunities of the International Criminal Court.
+10 International Criminal Court - basic legal texts Durmuş Tezcan/Mustafa Ruhan Erdem/R. Murat Önok, Uluslararası Ceza Hukuku, p.310-316; Rome Statute of the International Criminal Court.
+Rules of Procedure and Evidence; Agreement on the Privileges and Immunities of the International Criminal Court.

 16 Final exam